Glossary for the U.S. Transplant Data by Center Report

 Proteins on cells that make each person's tissue type, which varies from person to person.

-HLA typing is used to match patients and donors for a bone marrow or umbilical cord blood transplant.
+HLA typing is used to match patients and donors for a bone marrow, peripheral blood or umbilical cord blood transplant.
 A person's HLA type is identified by testing a blood sample or swab of cheek cells.